Pete Stauber

-Peter Allen Stauber (born May 10, 1966) is an American politician, former professional hockey player, and retired law enforcement officer from Minnesota serving as the United States representative for Minnesota's 8th congressional district.
+Peter Allen Stauber (born May 10, 1966) is an American politician, former minor-league hockey player, and retired law enforcement officer from Minnesota serving as the United States representative for Minnesota's 8th congressional district.
 A member of the Republican Party, Stauber has represented the district since 2019.

 Stauber was born and grew up in Duluth, Minnesota.
 He played college hockey for Lake Superior State University, where as a star player on the team, he led the Lakers to a national championship in the 1988 NCAA Division I Men's Ice Hockey Tournament.
 Stauber met his political idol President Ronald Reagan when the team visited the White House after winning the national championship.
 He later said this event formed his political ambition.
-He went on to have a brief career in professional hockey.
+He then had a brief career in minor-league hockey.
 Stauber served as a lieutenant in the Duluth Police Department from 1995 to 2017.
 During his service as a police officer, he was shot while on duty.
 He also served as a county commissioner in St. Louis County, Minnesota, from 2013 to 2019.

 Stauber succeeded DFL incumbent Rick Nolan by defeating Democratic nominee Joe Radinovich in the 2018 United States House of Representatives elections.
 Representing a working-class and mostly rural district, Stauber is only the second Republican to represent his district since 1947.

 Early life and education

-Stauber was born on May 10, 1966, in Duluth, Minnesota, and attended Denfeld High School in Duluth.
-He has a bachelor's degree in criminology from Lake Superior State University, where he was a star player on the Lake Superior State Lakers men's ice hockey team.
+Stauber was born on May 10, 1966, in Duluth, Minnesota.
+His brother Robb played in the National Hockey League (NHL).
+Stauber attended Denfeld High School in Duluth and graduated from Lake Superior State University with a bachelor's degree in criminology.

+Hockey career

+College

+Stauber was a star player for the Lake Superior State Lakers.
 He is credited with helping lead the Lakers to victory in the playoffs and the 1988 NCAA Division I Men's Ice Hockey Championship game.
 Lake Superior "became the smallest school ever to win college hockey's biggest prize."
 In that game, Stauber took a critical shot, described by opinion columnist Mike Mullen during Stauber's 2018 candidacy for the U.S. House of Representatives as "risky, arguably crafty, and inarguably illegal," and by Star Tribune sportswriter John Gilbert in his 1988 story on the championship game as the moment when "Pete Stauber got away undetected when he straight-armed the net off its moorings during a Saints rush with 1:23 to go in regulation."

 After winning the national championship, the team was invited to the White House, where Stauber met President Ronald Reagan, an event he has called a pivotal moment in the formation of his interest in politics.